 ASH: I used consider Dengeki Daisy a guilty pleasure, but I’ve gotten over that and just enjoy the series.

-MELINDA: I dropped Dengeki Daisy early on (not for any profound reason, just time) and I’ve begun to regret it.
+MJ: I dropped Dengeki Daisy early on (not for any profound reason, just time) and I’ve begun to regret it.